diyadeepa2004/Workforce-Shift-Planning-and-Fatigue-Risk-Management-System/README.md

 # Dataset / Reference Source

-The project uses structured workforce datasets representing employee information, scheduling constraints, fatigue rules, leave requests, and workforce recommendations.
+Since publicly available workforce scheduling datasets containing employee availability, shift preferences, fatigue constraints, leave requests, and AI recommendations were not available in a single comprehensive format, a synthetic dataset was created specifically for this project.

+The dataset was designed to simulate a realistic workforce management environment by incorporating common scheduling scenarios, employee preferences, fatigue rules, and leave management cases.
+It was generated for educational and demonstration purposes and is suitable for testing the functionality of the proposed system.

 ### Datasets Used